School code: 3962

-Gloria Sneed serves as Educational Program Assistant for the School of Education.
+Gloria Sneed serves as Administrative Assistant for the Education Department.
 Gloria began working for Freed-Hardeman in August 2005.
 She attended Jackson State Community College and Tennessee State University majoring in Business/Accounting.
 Gloria also serves as the Follow-up Assistant to the BASE-TN program/grant.
 She has two daughters and a granddaughter.

 Dr. Phil Oldham, president of Tennessee Tech University, delivered the commencement address Saturday, May 18, at Freed-Hardeman University.
 He grew up...